infinite-pursuits/ML4HC_3Dprediction/README.md

 # ML4HC_3Dprediction
-Using Brain MRI images to predict Memory, BMI and Age
+Using Brain MRI images to predict Memory, BMI and Age.

 This project was done for the course Machine Learning for Healthcare at NYU in Fall 2018.